Atmospheric Methane Removal

 Accelerating the assessment of the viability of methane removal to inform the climate solutions portfolio.

 Methane is a climate super pollutant responsible for roughly 30% (0.5˚C) of warming since pre-industrial times.
-Cutting methane emissions is essential, and the near-term climate benefits of doing so are well-established.
-But hard-to-abate sources, warming-induced emissions from permafrost and tropical wetlands, and potential changes to methane sinks mean that emissions mitigation alone may be insufficient.
-We also need ways to remove methane that is already well-mixed in the atmosphere.
+Cutting methane emissions as much and as fast as possible is essential, and the benefits of doing so are well-established.
+But hard-to-abate sources, growing warming-induced emissions from permafrost and tropical wetlands, and potential changes to methane sinks mean that emissions reductions alone may be insufficient.
+We also need to assess ways to remove methane that is already in the atmosphere.

 “Sustained removal efforts could potentially address or offset hard-to-abate anthropogenic or natural methane emissions, for which mitigation technologies are not currently available.”